chints87/ecommerce/README.md

 ## Setting up google sign in authentication in Firebase Firebase

-*Refer to firebase utils folder : src/utils/firebase/firebase.utils*
+**Refer to firebase utils folder : src/utils/firebase/firebase.utils**

-1. You can use different services to enable the user to signIn
-2. Over here, we shall use sign in with email and sign in with google
-3. In the firbase console for the app, click on the *Authentication* tab.
+1. In the firbase console of the app, click on the *Authentication* tab.
-4. Click on *Sign-in-method* and click on *Google* .
+2. Click on *Sign-in-method* and click on *Google* .
-5. Toogle on enable Sign-in.
+3. Toogle on enable Sign-in.
-6. In the authorized domain, are a list of default domains that allow the application to use Google Sign-In
+4. A list of default domains are provided that allow the application to use Google Sign-In
-7. Choose an email of yours to recieve support emails.
+7. Choose your email to recieve support emails.
 8. Hit *Save* and check if Google has been enabled in Sign-in-providers.

 ## Setting up email/password sign in authentication in Firebase

-Refer to sign up component

 1. In the firbase console for the app, click on the *Authentication* tab.
 2. Click on *Sign-in-method* and click on *Email/Password* and toggle to enable it.

+**Refer to SignIn and SignUp components : src/components/Forms** for implementation

 ## Setting up firestore